 You may have attended one of my seminars on marketing.
-In the past seven years, I’ve made presentations on marketing to school leaders in the Dioceses of Buffalo, Harrisburg, Wheeling-Charleston, Altoona-Johnstown, Albany, and the Archdiocese of Hartford, as well as to the West Virginia Christian Education Association (WVCEA) and at the National Catholic Education Association (NCEA) at their national convocation in Indianapolis in 2008.
+In the past dozen years, I’ve made presentations on marketing to school leaders in the Dioceses of Buffalo, Harrisburg, Wheeling-Charleston, Altoona-Johnstown, Albany, and the Archdiocese of Hartford, as well as to the West Virginia Christian Education Association (WVCEA) and at the National Catholic Education Association (NCEA) at its national convocation in Indianapolis in 2008.
 My session on “Miracle Marketing” refers to a book by Seth Godin titled, “Purple Cow.”
 In a nutshell, “Purple Cow” asks the question, “Are You Remarkable?”
 I’ve recently updated the presentation, since it’s no longer enough to be “remarkable.”
 You need to be able to define your “Distinction” as Scott McKain suggests in his text “Create Distinction,” and you need to “Make the People Say ‘Whoa'” when they talk about your school.

 The result – the next three Marketing Matters will apply three of the main points of the book to our schools.
 This week, “The Biggest Mistake They Made in School.”